Topology-Aware Active Learning on Graphs: Numerical Experiments

 \subsection{Localized Graph Rewiring}

 In this section, we evaluate the performance of our method outlined in Algorithm~\ref{alg:rewiring}.
-Our method, denoted AL Local Rewiring, is compared against three baselines: \begin{itemize} \item Hypergraph: the standard Hypergraph approach \eqref{eq:HOHL}, using full powers of the Laplacian on the entire graph, \item Laplace: using only the standard graph Laplacian $L_{k_1}$, \item Random Local Rewiring: a control strategy in which additional regularization is applied around randomly selected nodes, rather than the nodes acquired by the active learning policy. \end{itemize} Figure \ref{fig:al_hypergraph} visualizes the performance of each method throughout the AL process, and Tables \ref{tab:al_hyper_50} and \ref{tab:al_hyper} summarizes results and provides efficiency details.
+Our method, denoted AL Local Rewiring, is compared against three baselines: \begin{itemize} \item Hypergraph: the standard Hypergraph approach \eqref{eq:HOHL}, using full powers of the Laplacian on the entire graph, \item Laplace: using only the standard graph Laplacian $L_{k_1}$, \item Random Local Rewiring: a control strategy in which additional regularization is applied around randomly selected nodes, rather than the nodes acquired by the active learning policy. \end{itemize}

-The standard hypergraph approach, which applies full Laplacian powers over the entire graph, achieves the highest overall accuracy.
-This confirms the theoretical benefits of rich multiscale regularization when computational cost is not a limiting factor.